Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: A framework of mental health and risky behavior

-The $\rho^*_\tau$ are the optimal decisions of the future selves as functions of current mental health. $M^*_\tau$ is the mental health trajectory that arises starting at $M_t$ when choosing $\rho_t$ at age $t$ and choosing $\rho^*_\tau(M^*_\tau)$ at later ages.
-Solving this problem for every possible value of $M_t$ pins down the decision function $\rho^*_t$. $\E_t$ denotes the conditional expectation given information at age $t$.
+The $\rho^*_\tau$ are the optimal decisions of the future selves as functions of current mental health. $M^*_\tau$ is the mental health trajectory that starts at $M_t$ when choosing $\rho_t$ at age $t$ and choosing $\rho^*_\tau(M^*_\tau)$ at later ages.
+Solving this problem for every possible value of $M_t$ pins down the decision function $\rho^*_t$. $\E_t$ is the conditional expectation at age $t$.

-We solve the model outlined above by using backward recursion.
-This is a variation of classical dynamic programming that takes into account the time-inconsistency introduced through $\beta$.\footnote{Details about the model solution can be found in Appendix \ref{app_modelsolution}.} As in the empirical analysis, we allow for two groups of women with different unobserved mental health risks.
-We assume two different degrees of present bias, defined by two parameters $\beta_1,\beta_2 \in (0,1)$ \citep{laibson1997golden}, while all other parameters are assumed to be the same across groups.
+We solve the model by backward recursion.
+This is a variation of classical dynamic programming that takes into account the time-inconsistency introduced through $\beta$.\footnote{Details about the model solution can be found in Appendix \ref{app_modelsolution}.} As in the empirical analysis, we allow for two groups of unobserved mental health risks.
+We assume two different degrees of present bias, defined by two parameters $\beta_1,\beta_2 \in (0,1)$ \citep{laibson1997golden}, while all other parameters are the same across groups.

-To estimate the behavioral parameters of interest, we match the model moments to the observed moments for group-specific unobserved mental health trajectories.
+To estimate the parameters of interest, we match model moments to observed moments for group-specific unobserved mental health trajectories.
 We perform a simulated annealing procedure \citep[e.g.][]{goffe1994global} to avoid being stuck in local minima of the mean-squared objective function and refine the solution using the Nelder-Mead algorithm.